Pittsburgh Aggravated Assault Attorneys

 Seek Assistance From a Qualified Criminal Defense Attorney

 Aggravated assault is a serious charge that can result in significant prison time and a large fine.
-If you’ve been charged with aggravated assault, it is in your interests to work with an experienced criminal defense lawyers who can make a convincing case on your behalf to secure the most favorable outcome possible for you.
+If you’ve been charged with aggravated assault, it is in your interests to work with experienced criminal defense lawyers who can make a convincing case on your behalf to secure the most favorable outcome possible for you.
 For a consultation, please contact DeLuca, Ricciuti & Konieczka.